zelisinho/anypoint-examples/implementing-a-choice-exception-strategy/README.md

 		  }
 		]

-6. Go to the src/main/resources folder in File Explorer and change access to the **input.csv** file.
-Through a web browser, access the URL **http://localhost:8081**
+6. Through a web browser, access the URL **http://localhost:8081/?filePath=path** with correct path to file without read access.

 	This message throws an exception as access denied and returns the following message: